Microsoft/azure-docs.cs-cz/articles/networking/disaster-recovery-dns-traffic-manager.md

 ---
-title: Zotavení po havárii pomocí Azure DNS a Traffic Manager | Dokumentace Microsoftu
+title: Disaster recovery using Azure DNS and Traffic Manager | Microsoft Docs
-description: Přehled řešení zotavení po havárii pomocí Azure DNS a Traffic Manager.
+description: Overview of the disaster recovery solutions using Azure DNS and Traffic Manager.
 services: dns
 documentationcenter: na
 author: KumudD